- What is Axona?

 - How often should Axona be taken?

-Axona should be taken as prescribed by your doctor.
+Axona should be taken as instructed by your doctor.
 For most people, 40 grams (one packet of Axona powder) should be consumed once daily after a meal, preferably breakfast or lunch.

 - Can Axona be mixed with something other than water?